AHSN

 Lucien Leon

-Lucien Leon is an independent scholar who is interested in the impact of the digital media revolution on the political cartooning tradition, and online political satire more broadly.
-His political animations have been published in a variety of broadcast and online contexts, while his recent publications include ‘Plus Ça Change: Three Decades of Clarke and Dawe’s Political Satire (1987-2017)’, in the Journal of Comedy Studies (2019); ‘Walt Handelsman’ in American Political Humor: Masters of Satire and Their Impact on U.S. Policy and Culture (2019) and ‘Cartoons, Memes and Videos in Election 2019’, Morrison’s Miracle: Analysing the 2019 Australian Federal Election (ASSA, in press).
+Lucien Leon is an independent scholar who writes on graphic political satire.
+He is especially interested in the meme image as a mode of democratic discourse.
+His political animations have been published in a variety of broadcast and online contexts, while his recent publications include ‘Walt Handelsman’ in American Political Humor: Masters of Satire and Their Impact on U.S. Policy and Culture (2019) and ‘Cartoons, Memes and Videos in Election 2019’, in Morrison’s Miracle: Analysing the 2019 Australian Federal Election (2020).
+His upcoming publications include the following book chapters: ‘Talking Pictures (and cartoons, videos, memes etc’ in 2022 Australian Federal Election, ed.
+Marian Simms, ANU Press, Canberra (co-authored with Richard Scully) and ‘In Memes We Trust: Co-option or Democratisation of Graphic Political Satire’, in Post-Moral Humour in a World of Gods and Old Monsters, ed.
+Benjamin Nickl and Mark Rolfe, Tampere University Press, Finland.